-This section introduces the horizontal-axis wind turbine (HAWT), which is by far the most common type of wind turbine.
-Horizontal-axis wind turbines may produce less than 100 kW for basic applications and residential use, or as much as 6 MW for offshore power generation.
+This article introduces the horizontal-axis wind turbine (HAWT), which is by far the most common type of wind turbine.
+Horizontal-axis wind turbines may produce less than 100 kW for basic applications and residential use or as much as 6 MW for offshore power generation.
 Even larger turbines are on the drawing board.

 Horizontal-Axis Wind Turbine Working Principle